-Response: The nursing home UPL calculation is a payment-to-cost calculation for state government, private, and Non-state Governmental facilities.
+Response: The nursing home UPL calculation is a payment-to-payment calculation for state government and private facilities.
+Non-state Governmental facilities undergo a payment-to-cost calculation.
 The Medicaid payments under this State Plan Amendment will be included in the 2025 nursing home UPL when it is submitted to CMS.